In this latest blog post, we’re going to cover opening a US bank account as a Canadian.

 To open an American bank account through RBC or TD, you can either go in-branch to set this up or use the links below to open your account online:

-To be honest with you, I did not go with either RBC or TD bank…yet.
-That’s because apparently, where you bank is also where you need your US mailing address to be at if you want to get credit cards from Bank of America or Chase just to name a few…
+Do keep in mind that where you bank is also where you need your US mailing address to be at if you want to get credit cards from Bank of America or Chase just to name a few…

 This leads us to the second method of opening a US bank account.